Abelian Galois cohomology of quasi-connected reductive groups: Introduction

 The corollary follows immediately from Theorem \ref{t:local-global-crossing}.
 This corollary was earlier proved by Labesse \cite[Proposition 1.6.7]{Labesse} in the case when $k$ is a local or global field {\em of characteristic} 0.
+Note that when ${\rm char}(k)\ne 2$, this corollary applies to the non-connected quasi-connected reductive $k$-group $G=\OO_{n,F}$ of Example \ref{ex:OOnF} below (the orthogonal group of the quadratic form given by a non-degenerate symmetric $n\times n$-matrix $F$ for {\em odd} $n\ge 3$).
+Here $Z(G^\ssc)\cong\mu_2$, and so $Z(G^\ssc)$ is \'etale when ${\rm char}(k)\ne 2$.

+By Proposition \ref{p:q-ab} below, when $G$ is a quasi-connected reductive $k$-group, the crossed module $\CrM(G)=(G^\ssc\labelt\rho G,\theta)$ is a {\em quasi-abelian} crossed module in the sense of \cite{GA-12}; see Proposition \ref{p:q-ab} below for the definition.
+Therefore, our Corollary \ref{c:local-global-abel} is a direct analog of \cite[Corollary 4.5(i) and Theorem 5.8(i)]{GA-12} in the context of Springer's Galois non-abelian cohomology of \cite{Springer}.
+Note that, since we work with {\em Galois} cohomology, we have to assume that $Z(G^\ssc)$ is \'etale, whereas Gonz\'alez-Avil\'es \cite{GA-12}, who works with Giraud-Douai flat non-abelian cohomology, does not assume this.
+On the other hand, in \cite[Theorem 5.8(i)]{GA-12} the reductive $k$-group $G$ is assumed to be connected, whereas we consider the more general case of a quasi-connected reductive $k$-group.

-In the case where $G$ is a quasi-connected reductive $k$-group with $k$ as in Corollary \ref{c:local-global-abel}(ii), the bijection \eqref{e:abel-map} induces a canonical structure of abelian group on the pointed set $H^1(k,G)$.
+In the case where $G$ is a quasi-connected reductive $k$-group with $k$ as in Corollary \ref{c:local-global-abel}(ii), the bijection \eqref{e:abel-map} induces a canonical abelian group structure on the pointed set $H^1(k,G)$.
 This abelian group structure is functorial in $G$ with respect to {\em principal} homomorphisms $G\to G'$; see Definition \ref{d:principal-intro} below.